On the 4d/3d/2d view of the SCFT/VOA correspondence: Introduction

 \subsection{Acknowledgements}

 Some of the core ideas behind this work were the topic of my conversations with E.~Witten around 2014-2015.
 Back then I abandoned this project.
 Over the years, many technical ingredients of the story were developed by other people, which includes the Omega-deformation approach to the SCFT/VOA correspondence \cite{Oh:2019bgz,Jeong:2019pzg}, and the boundary VOA in 3d $\cN=4$ \cite{Costello:2018fnz} (\cite{Costello:2020ndc} is also relevant).
 Eventually, I decided to complete this work.
 Discussions with M.~Litvinov, who participated in the early part of the current phase of this project, played role in my decision.
 In the current phase of the project, I also enjoyed discussing this work with: C.~Beem, A.~Ferrari, N.~Nekrasov, L.~Rastelli, B.~Rayhaun, W.~Yan.
+These results were reported at the Pollica workshop on September 13, 2023, and also at the Berkeley mathematical physics seminar on November 27, 2023.